WHAT IS A SOLID OAK BOARD?

-95% of the food boards that we produce at O&F are made from one piece of solid oak.
-A number of boards available are made up from many smaller pieces that are glued together.
+95% of the food boards that we produce at O&F are solid oak board – from one piece of wood.
+Many boards on the market are made up from many smaller pieces that are glued together.
 This is not how we prefer to work.

 Oak&Ford boards are all cut form Prime grade 1 American white oak.
-Prime grade 1 is the best quality Oak that is available to buy and therefore, it is mainly free form knots, splits and defects.
-By using this premium material, it helps us ensure that the boards are the best available on the market here in the UK in terms of hygiene, strength and longevity of use in service environments.
+Prime grade 1 is the best quality Oak that is available to buy; it is mainly free form knots, splits and defects.
+By using this premium material it helps us ensure that the boards are the best available on the market here in the UK in terms of hygiene, strength and longevity of use in service environments.

 There are quite a few popular species used to produce food boards which are available here in the UK.
-A lot of the mass-produced boards that are sold as an off the shelf option are produced from Bamboo, Acacia and Beech, all of which are largely suitable and fit for purpose, but none of them have the beautiful characteristics of oak.
+A lot of the mass-produced boards that are sold as an off the shelf option are produced from Bamboo, Acacia and Beech, all of which are largely suitable and fit for purpose.
+However, none of them have the beautiful characteristics of oak.

 We only really use oak for our food boards unless we have a customer that specifies beech or another sustainable, suitable alternative to suit their brief.

 Oak is part of our name for a reason.
 Over centuries, oak has proved itself to be one of the most versatile and beautiful woods that grows on this amazing planet, in my opinion.
 Some of this is down to its interlocking grain.
-If you ever look at a big old oak beam and see the shakes (see below) running through it, you might wonder how it does not break on a split.
-Well to start with, in oak a split is called a shake and it is the interlocking grain that enables it to do this without breaking, making it unbeatably strong.
-If it was pine then it would simply just break along the said shake.
+If you ever look at a big old oak beam and see the shakes running through it, you might wonder how it does not break on a split.
+Well to start with, in oak a split is called a shake and it is the interlocking grain that enables it to do this without breaking.
+This feature makes it unbeatably strong.
+If it was pine then it would simply just break along said shake.
 Then there is the beauty of the grain and this just is!

 It is my favourite wood and is regarded to be a truly high quality material, which is why it is so good for boards.
-It helps present your products in a beautiful way which in my eyes is what it is all about, but is also strong to last really well in a service environment with very little care and maintenance required..
+It helps present your products in a beautiful way which, in my eyes. is what it is all about.
+Additionally, it is also strong to last really well in a service environment with very little care and maintenance required.

 WHAT ABOUT LAMINATED STOCK?

-However, lamination can a great process, particularly in thicker material.
-It is quite common and perfectly usable when producing large items such as table tops and solid wood signage where you simply cannot get a piece of wood big enough.
+Lamination can be a great process, particularly in thicker material.
+It is quite common and perfectly usable when producing large items such as table tops and solid wood signage, where you simply cannot get a piece of wood big enough.

 SOLID VS LAMINATED STOCK

-We only ever really use solid stock to produce our food boards, unless it’s a big wide display slab at say 60cm’s in which case we would laminate three 20cm sections together to produce the section.
+We only ever really use solid stock to produce our food boards unless it’s a big wide display slab at say 60cm’s.
+In this case we would laminate three 20cm sections together to produce the section.
 When we do this, we use a jointing dowel where the two faces meet to add extra strength to the joint.
-On smaller thinner board, like the ones used for mass produced boards, this is not done they are just glued together.
+On smaller thinner board like the ones used for mass produced boards, this is not done; they are just glued together.
 Over time, although more quickly in a warm moist environment such as a commercial kitchen, they will start to de-laminate.

 Over time a solid board may cup a little but it will still be usable.
 A de-laminated board with a big split in is not food safe by anyone’s standards and is the ideal place for bacteria to hang out and breed.
 This is one of the main reasons we only recommend solid one-piece boards and will never look to move away from this.